Rupakpoddar/WibleCodeTemplate/README.md

 ## Unleash the Power of DIY Technology.

-Welcome to Wible, an innovative app that empowers you to harness the full potential of BLE (Bluetooth Low Energy) on your Android and iOS devices.
-With Wible, you can connect to popular BLE-based microcontrollers and modules, transforming your smartphone into a powerful wireless serial monitor interface and a versatile control unit for your DIY projects.
+Welcome to Wible, an innovative app that empowers you to harness the full potential of BLE (Bluetooth Low Energy) and WiFi on your Android and iOS devices.
+With Wible, you can connect to popular BLE-based microcontrollers and modules, as well as control devices over WiFi, transforming your smartphone into a powerful wireless serial monitor, versatile control unit, and now, a wireless HID interface for your DIY projects and more.

 ### 🚀 **Key Features**

-- **💻 WIRELESS SERIAL MONITOR:** Seamlessly connect to your BLE-enabled microcontrollers, just like using the traditional Arduino Serial Monitor.
+- **WIRELESS SERIAL MONITOR:** Seamlessly connect to your BLE-enabled microcontrollers, just like using the traditional Arduino Serial Monitor.
 Wible offers **bi-directional communication** with **minimal coding** and **no hardware modifications,** all within a **modern, reliable interface.**

+- **WIRELESS HID:** Transform your smartphone into a **full-fledged keyboard, touchpad, and air gesture mouse** using Wible's Wireless HID feature.
+Operating over WiFi with the UDP protocol, this feature enables you to control any device that supports USB keyboard and mouse inputs, unlocking a new dimension of interactivity and control.

-- **🎮 STEER FREELY:** Control a variety of DIY robots—including quadruped robots, rovers, omnidirectional robots, robotic cars, and robot dogs—using Wible’s multitouch interface.
+- **STEER FREELY:** Control a variety of DIY robots—including quadruped robots, rovers, omnidirectional robots, robotic cars, and robot dogs—using Wible’s multitouch interface.
 Enjoy **super low latency** for a **responsive** and **intuitive** control experience.

 ### ✅ **Supported Devices**